SL-OAR/place-based-belonging/www/pbb_about.md

 2. to provide a general reference and resource tool for higher education professionals who do things and make decisions about things that affect students (many of those things are tied to or rooted in physical places)
 3. to describe the development of methods used to generate place-based belonging data

-<span class="blue-text">This document is currently under construction and is in a "good enough for now" state.</span> It will be incrementally updated through Summer 2023, which will include adding Spring 2023 data.
-At that point, it will be considered complete, because we intend to augment methods dramatically the following year.
-Forthcoming sections include an overall summary, two content sections, and the supplemental method section.
-Forthcoming features include alternative text for plots and images and hover text for treemaps.
+[This document is currently under construction and is in a "good enough for now" state](#).
+It will be incrementally updated with subsequent data collection.

 ## What is Place-Based Belonging?